 The lunch is a chance to get together and talk about not just community management but also social media in general, technology and any other subject that is of interest.
 Today’s discussions, in part, centered around Twitter and its earlier days, e. g. discovering retweeting, etc.

 Rachel Happe, our hostess, has been on Twitter for quite a while and remembers the community there as being considerably smaller and easier to make connections.
-She felt she was able to see people she knew either socially or professionally (or both) and then quickly see how (if) they were interconnected in other ways.
+She felt she was able to see people she knew either socially or professionally (or both).
+And then she could quickly see how (if) they were interconnected in other ways.
 Some of that has been lost as Twitter has grown exponentially.

 Since the group was slanted more than usual in the direction of people with more technical backgrounds (versus those of us who were or are more strictly community managers), the discussion turned more technical.

-Once the pipeline is opened, and customer commenting (and complaining!) becomes more open and easier, that pipeline really cannot be shut off.
+Once the pipeline is open, and customer commenting (and complaining!) becomes more open and easier, you really cannot shut that pipeline off.
 The bell cannot be unrung.
-Hence companies may not understand that they are essentially getting into a marriage versus a few dates with the hot new technology.
+Hence companies may not understand that they are essentially getting into a marriage.
+Versus a few dates with the hot new technology.

-Finally, and this is one of the areas where the Community Roundtable truly excels, the participants talked a little bit about how isolating the role sometimes can be.
+Finally, in one of the areas where the Community Roundtable truly excels, the participants talked a little bit about how isolating the role sometimes can be.
 For a social and community-oriented type of role, a lot of us spend a great deal of time at our desks.

 Even in a larger company not specifically dedicated to online communities, the role of the Community Manager can sometimes be solitary.
 Being together, exchanging information or tips, or just commiserating, does a lot to dispel any feelings of isolation.